juliocmalvares/2048/README.md

 # 2048

-This is a repository for creating bots to play the 2048 game
+Repository for 2048 game with bots trying to reach the maximum posible score.

 ## To execute the game, type on terminal
-`python3 Game.py`
+`python3 2048.py`